Kipkurui-mutai/Kipkurui-Mutai/README.md

 Hello, I'm Kipkurui, welcome to my Github.
 What a pleasure it must be for you to see such beautiful code!
 Ha, just kidding, don't go snooping around though - there's a lot that I'm not proud of.

+I am a Data Analyst / Scientist predominantly writing Python and R. In my spare time I do design websites using Wordpress.